Do you have a new business machine that brings

 Sales Coaching and Consulting Firms

-Here is another hit-or-miss proposition:
+Here is another hit-or-miss proposition according to diagnostic case studies:

 Investments in these (mostly) very capable providers are defensible if you have an effective end-to-end infrastructure in place.
 If not, here’s what happens: